-AB InBev is proud to have an employee base of 135 nationalities across the business.
-Effective 1 March 2024, 24 nationalities are represented on the SLT and the senior leadership level directly below the SLT and two out of 18 members on the SLT are women (same ratio as last reporting year).
+AB InBev is proud to have an employee base of 137 nationalities across the business, with 24 nationalities represented on the SLT and the senior leadership level directly below the SLT.
+Two out of 18 members on the SLT are women (same ratio as last reporting year).
 Reference is made to section 4 of this Corporate Governance Statement for a short biography of each of the members of the SLT, including their qualifications and background.
-The overall representation of women in senior management in our company was 29% in 2023 versus 28% in 2022.
+Reference is also made to the Own workforce section in the Sustainability statements in this Annual Report for more information on the overall representation of women in senior management.
 AB InBev continues working to build diverse teams while considering the relevant skills, education, experience and background of employees.

-AB InBev has a Diversity Policy and Principles as part of the company's Global Code of Business Conduct, which includes policies on anti-harassment, anti-discrimination and human rights.
-This policy aims at cultivating and maintaining a diverse and inclusive workplace.
+Diversity and inclusion are covered by the company's Global Code of Business Conduct, which outlines our approach to creating and maintaining a workplace consistent with our company principles and policies.
 We also engage with our colleagues through our annual engagement survey.
-The survey includes feedback on rewards, recognition, well-being, inclusion and comfort level reporting potential unethical behavior or other complaints without fear of retaliation.
+The survey includes feedback on rewards, recognition, well-being, workplace and comfort level with reporting potential unethical behavior or other complaints without fear of retaliation.